 Demolition permits are required under the Florida Building Code, which is adopted and enforced by all local jurisdictions in Florida.

-Requires permits for the demolition or removal of structures prior to work commencing. - Enforcement is delegated to local building officials at the county or municipal level.
+Florida Building Code – Existing Building, Section 105.1 requires permits for the demolition or removal of structures prior to work commencing.
+Enforcement is delegated to local building officials at the county or municipal level.

 Florida DEP & Asbestos / NESHAP Compliance